Identification, Images, & Information

 Habitat

-Numerous legumes and other ornamental and fruit trees.
+Numerous legumes and other ornamental and fruit trees

 Season

-In Florida, adults and nymphs can be found all year.
+In FL, adults and nymphs can be found all year.
 Reports of heavy infestations have been received in all seasons, but probably more have come in during the cooler months. - University of Florida

 Food